 The EA compensation depends on the bandwidth required for the application.
 For PFC applications the BW is necessarily limited to 20Hz or less.
-For other applications, the BW may be increased as required up to about 1/5 of the lowest switching frequency allowed as described in "Oscillator" on page 13.
+For other applications, the BW may be increased as required up to about 1/5 of the lowest switching frequency allowed as described in "Oscillator" on page 14.
 For the low BW applications a Type I compensation configuration is adequate.
 For higher BW applications, a Type II configuration may be required.
-Figures 11 and 12 show the Type I and Type II configurations, respectively.
+Figure 13 shows the Type I configuration.
+Figures 13 and 14 show the Type I and Type II configurations, respectively.

-FIGURE 12.
+FIGURE 14.
 TYPE II EA CONFIGURATION